matthoffner/readme-gpt/README.md

 ## Command mode

-For larger codebases you can skip re-indexing and prompt the index.

 ```
 python main.py --cmd "git diff main" --model model/path --prompt "Summarize this diff into a commit message'"
 ```